 Oh, you’re spending more money?
 Great!
 Our economy thanks you.

 But after the head-splitting perspective shift of a psychedelic trip, there is little to no interest in the external expectations of society.
 Instead, an insatiable desire to create awesome shit dominates one’s internal motives.

 Creation is forever.
-Creation molds your world purpose from an inside-out manner.
+Creation moulds your world purpose in an inside-out manner.
 And when humanity acts on such creative desires – day in and day out – then humanity will understand the accessibility of joy in the context of everyday life.